anilbhatt1/Deep_Learning_EVA6_Phase1/S7_Dilated_Depthwise/README.md

 - **utilities.py**
 	- Location : https://github.com/anilbhatt1/Deep_Learning_EVA6_Phase1/blob/main/src/utilities.py
 	- Class : **stats_collector**
-		- stats_collector is used to collect train & test statistics
+		- stats_collector is used to collect train & test statistics.
+		- It also collects misclassified images along with their predicted & actual labels.
+	- Function : **ctr**
+		- Closure function to collect train & test statistics.
-		- It also collects misclassified images along with their predicted & actual labels
+		- It also collects misclassified images along with their predicted & actual labels.
+		- However, this was used only to train depthwise convolution model (S7_CNNModel_mixed).
+Stats presented in this Readme was collected using **stats_collector** while training depthwise separable convolution model (S7_CNNModel).
 - **Alb_transforms.py**
   - Location : https://github.com/anilbhatt1/Deep_Learning_EVA6_Phase1/blob/main/src/Alb_transforms.py
   - Albumentations version 1.0.0 was installed.
 Default version 0.9.2 was not having **CoarseDropout**